OpenRefine/openrefine.org/blog/2024-12-20-2024-survey-results.md

 Some interesting findings include that 53% of users accessed a reconciliation service at least once a month, and 41% of users published to Wikibase, Wikidata, or Wikimedia Commons.

-The anomyized answer is [available here](/img/2024survey/OpenRefine-2024-User-Survey-anonymized-Answer.csv) if you want to investigate further (don't forget to share your findings on the [forum](https://forum.openrefine.org/)).
+The anomyized answer is [available here](/img/2024survey/OpenRefine-2024-User-Survey-anonymized-Answer.csv) if you want to investigate further (if you do, please share your findings on the [forum](https://forum.openrefine.org/), we would love to read them).

 [![](/img/2024survey/05community-usage.png)](/img/2024survey/05community-usage.png)